49 Ways to Take Care of Your Skin

 Strawberries have vitamin C and salicylic acid, and for other sources, you only need to consider your summer fruits, those being raisins, blueberries, cherries, cranberries, pineapples, and guava.

 #37.
 So, to begin with the obvious, drink water!
 We lose water every minute of every day, which is why it’s so important that we keep hydrated.
 Drink the suggested eight glasses a day to stay on top of your hydration, and make sure you account for exercise and drink even more if you’re the active type.

 Making sure that you’re generally hydrated is important for your whole body, and you should absolutely consume as much water as is medically safe, but that consumed water has to be shared between many essential organs before reaching the skin.

-That’s why we’d also suggest to, alongside drinking water, splash some on your face often so that you can apply hydration directly to the skin.
+That’s why we’d also suggest, alongside drinking water, splashing some on your face often so that you can apply hydration directly to the skin.

+#38.
 Aside from water, you can get a hydrated complexion with the use of moisturizers too.
-Apply moisturizer of your choice to your face and any other skin areas you want hydrated within two minutes of finishing a bath or shower, so that the skin is porous and receptive.
+Apply the moisturizer of your choice to your face and any other skin areas you want hydrated within two minutes of finishing a bath or shower so that the skin is porous and receptive.